foundry-rs/book/src/reference/chisel/README.md

-## chisel
+## pilot

 ### NAME

-`chisel` - Test and receive verbose feedback on Solidity inputs within a REPL environment.
+`pilot` - Test and receive verbose feedback on Solidity inputs within a REPL environment.

 ### SYNOPSIS

-`chisel` [*options*]
+`pilot` [*options*]

 #### Subcommands (bin)

-1. `chisel list`
+1. `pilot list`
-    * Displays all cached sessions stored in `~/.foundry/cache/chisel`.
+    * Displays all cached sessions stored in `~/.foxar/cache/pilot`.
-1. `chisel load <id>`
+1. `pilot load <id>`
     * If a cached session with `id = <id>` exists, launches the REPL and loads the corresponding session.
-1. `chisel view <id>`
+1. `pilot view <id>`
     * If a cached session with `id = <id>` exists, displays the source code of the session's REPL contract.
-1. `chisel clear-cache`
+1. `pilot clear-cache`
-    * Deletes all cache files within the `~/.foundry/cache/chisel` directory.
+    * Deletes all cache files within the `~/.foxar/cache/pilot` directory.
 These sessions are unrecoverable, so use this command with care.

 #### Flags

-See `man chisel` or `chisel --help` for all available environment configuration flags.
+See `man pilot` or `pilot --help` for all available environment configuration flags.

 ### DESCRIPTION

-Chisel is a Solidity REPL (short for "read-eval-print loop") that allows developers to write and test Solidity code snippets.
+Pilot is a Solidity REPL (short for "read-eval-print loop") that allows developers to write and test Solidity code snippets.
 It provides an interactive environment for writing and executing Solidity code, as well as a set of built-in commands for working with and debugging your code.
-This makes it a useful tool for quickly testing and experimenting with Solidity code without having to spin up a sandbox foundry test suite.
+This makes it a useful tool for quickly testing and experimenting with Solidity code without having to spin up a sandbox foxar test suite.

 ### Usage

-To open chisel, simply execute the `chisel` binary.
+To open pilot, simply execute the `pilot` binary.

 From there, input valid Solidity code.
-There are two kinds of inputs to the chisel prompt apart from commands:
+There are two kinds of inputs to the pilot prompt apart from commands:
 1. Expressions
     * Expressions are statements that return a value or otherwise can be evaluated on their own.
 For example, `1 << 8` is an expression that will evaluate to a `uint256` with the value `256`.
 Expressions will be evaluated up front, and will not persist in the session state past their evaluation.
     * Examples:
         * `address(0).balance`
-        * `abi.encode(256, bytes32(0), "Chisel!")`
+        * `abi.encode(256, bytes32(0), "Pilot!")`
         * `myViewFunc(128)`
         * ...
 1. Statements